 Follow a few key steps to build a website that showcases your creative work (in any field), create compelling projects, and customize the design of your site to emphasize your strengths and find the right clients.

-Visit www.MyPortfolio.com and get started by choosing from a selection of layouts optimized to showcase your creative work.
-Your layout is the foundation to building your Portfolio, so choose one as a starting point, but note that you can switch to a different layout at any time.
+Visit www.MyPortfolio.com and get started by choosing from a selection of themes optimized to showcase your creative work.
+Your theme is the foundation to building your Portfolio, so choose one as a starting point, but note that you can switch to a different theme at any time.